aeon0/d4lf/README.md

 - Filter by aspects and their values
 - Filter uniques by their affix and aspect values
 - Filter sigils by blacklisting and whitelisting locations and affixes
-- Supported resolutions: 1080p, 1440p, 1600p, 2160p - others might work as well, but untested
+- Supported resolutions include all aspect ratios between 16:10 and 21:9

 ## How to Setup